 There are two types of flight controllers by the way they connect to a computer:

-It’s important you know which one your FC uses in order to choose which solution to fix your driver issue.
+You can find out whether your FC is the CP2102 or VCP in order to choose the suitable solution to fix your driver issue.

 Connect your FC to the computer with USB cable.